tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 # Introduction

-YANG {{!RFC6020}} is a data definition language that was introduced to define the contents of a conceptual data store that allows networked devices to be managed using NETCONF {{RFC6241}}.
-YANG is proving relevant beyond its initial confines, as bindings to other interfaces (e.g. ReST) and encoding other than XML (e.g. JSON) are being defined.
+YANG {{!RFC7950}} is a data modeling language that was introduced to define the contents of a conceptual data store that allows networked devices to be managed using NETCONF {{!RFC6241}}.
+YANG has proved relevant beyond its initial confines, as bindings to other interfaces (e.g. RESTCONF {{!RFC8040}}) and encoding other than XML (e.g. JSON) are being defined.
 Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

 This document defines a generic YANG data model for configuring and managing RSVP-TE LSP(s) {{RFC3209}}.
 The RSVP-TE generic model augments the RSVP base and extended models defined in {{I-D.ietf-teas-yang-rsvp}},